Koukobin/Ermis/README.md

     </tr>
 </table>

-Ermis is a suite of applications designed for secure and seamless communication.
+Ermis is an open-source project and suite of applications designed for secure and seamless communication.
 The project consists of the following components:

 - **Ermis-Client**: The user-facing client application for communication.
 - **Ermis-Server**: The backend server that handles everything related to server-side.